Ultrafast Image Categorization in Biology and Neural Models: Methods

-When training the network, since the network makes a binary choice ("is this synset present in this scene"), we implement the loss using the binary cross-entropy loss with logits from the {\sc PyTorch} library.
-We used the Stochastic Gradient Descent (SGD) optimizer of the {\sc PyTorch} library and validated parameters such as batch size, learning rate, momentum by performing a scan of these parameters for each network.
-During the sweep, we vary one of these parameters over a given range while the others are held at the default value (batch size = $16$, learning rate = $0.0001$, momentum = $0.9$) for $5$ epochs.
-We choose the value that gives the best average accuracy on the validation set.

-To increase the generality of our results, we implemented various preprocessing steps on the inputs.
-In particular, we applied the Auto-augment function from the {\sc PyTorch} library to warp the input images.
-This function implements a total of 16 randomly parameterized affine transformations on the inputs to perform data augmentation~\citep{Cubuk2019}, thus defining our main re-training network: {\sc VGG Gen}.
-We tested the effectiveness of this data augmentation by re-training a pre-trained network with a set of custom transformations from the {\sc PyTorch} library, random horizontal flipping (with p=0.5), random vertical flipping (with p=0.5), and random gray scale (with p=0.5): {\sc VGG Custom}.
-Finally, we test these protocols to quantify the role of these variations during the training process on the accuracy of the network.
+Since the network is asked to make a binary decision during training (``Is this synset present in this scene?''), we implemented the loss using the binary cross-entropy loss with logits from the {\sc PyTorch} library.
+We used the stochastic gradient descent (SGD) optimizer from the {\sc PyTorch} library and validated parameters such as batch size, learning rate, and~momentum by performing a sweep of these parameters for each network.
+During~the sweep, we varied one of these parameters over a given range while leaving the others at their default values for $25$ epochs.
+We chose the parameters' values that gave the best average accuracy on the validation set: batch size = $8$, learning rate = $0.00005$, momentum = $0.99$.
+Then, to~increase the generality of our results, we implemented various preprocessing steps on the inputs to introduce more variation into the training dataset: data augmentation.
+From~the {\sc Vgg TLC} protocol, we tested the effectiveness of this data augmentation using two strategies: first, by~re-training a pre-trained network with a set of custom transformations from the {\sc PyTorch} library: random horizontal flipping (with \emph{p} = 0.5), random vertical flipping (with \emph{p} = 0.5), a~random rotation (\emph{p} = 1), and~random grayscale (with \emph{p} = 0.5), such that we trained the {\sc Vgg TLDA} (Transfer Learning with Data Augmentation) model.
+Then, the~input images were distorted using the auto-augment function from the {\sc PyTorch} library.
+This function implements a total of 16 randomly parameterized affine transformations on the inputs to perform data augmentation~\citep{Cubuk2019}, thus defining the {\sc Vgg TLAA} (Transfer Learning with Auto Augment function) model.
+Finally, we studied a {\sc Vgg Random} model trained on the `random' dataset (that is, consisting of two categories defined by randomly chosen labels among the $1000$ labels of {\sc ImageNet}).
+Note that, although~we implemented all transfer learning strategies on this dataset, as the results were similar for all strategies, we chose to display the networks obtained using the same training protocol as {\sc Vgg TLAA}.